CAOR-MINES-ParisTech/ukfm/docs/_sources/auto_benchmark/attitude.rst.txt

 Results
 ==============================================================================
-We compare the algorithms by first visualizing the results averaged over Monte-Carlo sequences.
+We visualize the results averaged over Monte-Carlo sequences, and compute the Root Mean Squared Error (RMSE) averaged over all Monte-Carlo.

 .. code-block:: default